top of page

 Traveling Creative Expression and Education Center

-The Joy Truck is a mobile community resource center bringing free resources and the arts alongside opportunities for leadership and co-creation within rural and low-income neighborhoods of Piscataquis County.
+The Joy Truck is a mobile community resource center bringing free resources and the arts alongside opportunities for leadership and co-creation within rural and low-income neighborhoods of Piscataquis County- original and unceeded territory of the Penobscot, N'dakina (Abenaki, Abénaquis), Wabanaki (Dawnland Confederacy).

 FREE RESOURCES & COMPONENTS: